-This is a complete application guide for designing work access platform lifts and it includes photographs and movies that illustrate optional features as well as views of completed units to help explain the full scope of customization that is available.
-Our goal is to stir your imagination so that working together we can optimize a design to fit your application perfectly.
+This is a complete application guide for designing work access platform lifts.
+It includes photographs and movies illustrating optional features and views of completed units to help explain the full scope of available customization.
+We aim to stir your imagination so that, working together, we can optimize a design to fit your application perfectly.

 PLATFORM SIZE AND CONFIGURATION: